tomwhartung/artsyvisions.com/Site/content/static/content/VISIONS-HOW_TO.md

 **Note that each article may be the visitor's first exposure to the idea of visualizing a personality.**

+### First Person

+- Ok in Conclusion or Footnotes **only**
+  - With extremely rare exceptions, maybe?
+  - If "needed," add a footnote and put the "needed" first person phrase there

 ### Links

 - Use minimal links